cdprf/recondns/README.md

 Follow these simple steps to end up having a private repository with your `API Keys` and `/Recon` data.

 * Create a private __blank__ repository on `Git(Hub|Lab)` (Take into account size limits regarding Recon data upload)
-* Clone your project: `git clone https://gitlab.com/example/reconside-data`
+* Clone your project: `git clone https://gitlab.com/example/recondns-data`
-* Get inside the cloned repository: `cd reconside-data`
+* Get inside the cloned repository: `cd recondns-data`
 * Create branch with an empty commit: `git commit --allow-empty -m "Empty commit"`
-* Add official repo as a new remote: `git remote add upstream https://github.com/backcode666/reconSIDE` (`upstream` is an example)
+* Add official repo as a new remote: `git remote add upstream https://github.com/six2dez/recondns` (`upstream` is an example)
 * Update upstream's repo: `git fetch upstream`
 * Rebase current branch with the official one: `git rebase upstream/main master`